 Don’t Always Use Auto-Respond

 Auto-responses can kill the conversation and remove the personal touch to your business.
 However, if the bot is well executed and creates a variety of options for the individual, which leads finally to a human, then they can work well for bigger businesses as the first point of call.
+Social media care is a conversation with your customer.

 Take It Personally

-If a customer is making a complaint, and it is not a simple one to resolve, ask them to pick up the conversation away from the public eye.
+If a social media customer is making a complaint, and it is not a simple one to resolve, ask them to pick up the conversation away from the public eye.
 Once you have picked up the conversation privately, it should be much easier to discuss the issue and hopefully resolve it.
 Don’t underestimate the power of a screenshot, so ensure that your correspondence is always truthful, realistic and helpful.

 Keep Your Brand Voice Consistent